 Nonimaging Optics Minisymposium

-Join us online as we kick off the next Nonimaging Optics conference with an online minisymposium featuring selected invited talks, the launch of the call for papers, and the introduction of next year’s optical design competition.
+Thank you for joining our online minisymposium where we kicked off the next Nonimaging Optics conference with selected invited talks, the launch of the call for papers, and the introduction of the 2026 optical design competition.

 Opening and announcement of call for papers